collabnix/dockerlabs/dockerhub/README.md

-# How to authenticate your DockerHub Account with new V2 API and list out all the repositories
+# How to authenticate your DockerHub Account with new V2 API and list out all your repositories

 The following example script demonstrates authentication with the new V2 API.